cometa-rocks/cometa_documentation/docs/user/cometa_actions.md

 # <span class="gold">Co.</span>meta steps / actions

-Actions or steps are the build blocks from where your tell Co.meta what you want to automate.
+Actions or steps are the build blocks from where you tell Co.meta what you want to automate.
 You have actions for clicking, browsing, screen sizing, downloading, can send keys and so on and so on.

 We have grouped the different actions and the first one is "Browser actions".